The Good Stuff Shuffle

 Frequently Asked Questions

-Electrical items, medication, alcohol, knives (excluding cutlery knives), perishable food, preloved underwear and swimwear is not accepted.
+Non-acceptable items include electrical, medication, alcohol, knives (excluding cutlery knives), perishable food, pillows, doonas, preloved underwear and swimwear.

 Relevant Stories…